-Many moms-to-be get acne throughout their pregnancy, even if they've never had it before.
-Dr. Solomon explains that "Two things conspire to cause breakouts, which tend to hit sometime around week 6 of pregnancy: hormone surges (in this case, progesterone, which causes your glands to increase acnecausing secretions of oil, called sebum) can clog up pores and cause bacteria to build up, leading to breakouts; and your body is also retaining more fluids, which contain toxins that can lead to acne."
+- Acne: Zits aren't just for teenagers: Many moms-to-be also get acne throughout their pregnancy, even if they've never had it before.
+Two things conspire to cause breakouts, which tend to hit sometime around week 6 of pregnancy: hormone surges, of course (in this case, progesterone, which causes your glands to increase acnecausing secretions of oil, called sebum) can clog up pores and cause bacteria to build up, leading to breakouts.
+And your body is also retaining more fluids, which contain toxins that can lead to acne. - Cholestasis of Pregnancy: There are times you shouldn't ignore itchy skin.

-Cholestasis of pregnancy

-Dr. Solomon cautions that "There are times you shouldn't ignore itchy skin.
 Cholestasis of pregnancy is a liver disease that results from high amounts of pregnancy hormones affecting the normal flow of bile in the gallbladder.
 This condition occurs in the third trimester and can cause severe itching over the whole body.
 It's often worse on the palms and soles of the feet and causes patients to feel miserable and be unable to sleep.
-Cholestasis of pregnancy also may be accompanied by jaundice."
+Cholestasis of pregnancy also may be accompanied by jaundice (a yellow discoloration of the skin and eyes).
 A simple blood test can verify if you have cholestasis of pregnancy, and oral medication may treat it.
 Delivery also cures it, so OB-GYNS may induce labor when you are closer to your due date.